 Solid Waste Management Plan Update

 The Resource Recovery Bureau, with funding from the EPA’s Solid Waste Infrastructure for Recycling (SWIFR) program and support from consultant Burns & McDonnell, is launching an update to New Mexico’s Solid Waste Management Plan, last updated in 2015.
 The project will modernize statewide waste management strategies, strengthen data collection, and set goals for recycling, food waste reduction, and sustainable materials management.
-Stakeholder engagement will begin at the 2025 New Mexico Recycling & Solid Waste Conference in Santa Fe, September 30–October 1, with additional opportunities for feedback over the next year.
+The 2026 Solid Waste Management will be complete in September 2026.
 To view more details about the plan update, including an FAQ, click here.